HagarElsherif/aws-reverse-proxy/README.md

 # aws-terraform-reverse-proxy

-This project sets up a scalable AWS infrastructure using Terraform, featuring a **reverse proxy architecture**.
+This project sets up a high available AWS infrastructure using Terraform, featuring a **reverse proxy architecture**.
 It includes public and private subnets, EC2 instances, and two layers of Application Load Balancers (ALBs).
 Nginx runs on proxy instances to reverse proxy requests from a public ALB to backend instances via an internal ALB.

 ---